mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 ## A remote culture

+One of the key insights is understanding that remote work is fundamentally different from working in an office.
+Going remote cannot mean mimicking the office and continuing to do the same things, just now remotely.
+It requires sometimes substantially different practices when it comes to collaboration and management and a lot of attention to aspects that are less relevant when every team member works from the same room.

+Possibly the single most important of these aspects is transparency and the flow and sharing of information.
+People being out of the loop and not having access to information that is relevant for their work, is probably the worst threat remote teams face.
+While with everyone in the same office, diagrams, concepts or calendars pinned to the wall (or the sticky-notes sprint board that has turned into a status symbol for teams that "do agile" in the past years) are reasonable and probably good tools for sharing information among people that all work from the same location, for remote team members all of that information is completely invisible.
+At the same time, the information is probably relevant for them and not having access to it means they cannot do their job properly.

+TODO: image – burn down your sticky notes walls

+The need for transparency and equal access to information for all team members is also the reason why even companies that only have a few or even only a single team member work remotely must adopt a remote culture to make that a success.
+When most of the team is still working from the same office, it is easy to forget about the remote team members, still continue with the same practices as before and only keep the remote people in the loop by sending them updates every now and then or bringing them in to occasional update meetings.
+However, doing that necessarily alienates the remote team members – they lack transparency and cannot participate in decision making processes – or even if they are given the opportunity to give their input and express opinions, they won't be able to do so simply because they lack the necessary insight.

 - no mimicking the office
 - even if people work from the same location, write things down so others have access